 History: This district in the nineteenth century was a muddy residential street linking Victorian homes to the downtown district via trolley.
 The completion of Union Station in 1912 and Central Station in 1914 changed the neighborhood, making it the gateway to Memphis.
 Existing structures were warehouses, hotels, bars and brothels built during the early decades of the twentieth century to serve the needs of travelers and railroad commerce.
 Extensive redevelopments are currently taking place in the South Main district.
 In May 2017 developers announced a $50+ million plan to convert the historic 103-year-old Central Station into “a hotel like none other,” and in 2019 Malco converted the station’s own old Powerhouse building into a $6.5 million 7-screen theater.
+In the same year, “more than $24 million in tax breaks to help spur about $100 million in development in the South Main Neighborhood” were approved by the Downtown Memphis Commission’s Center City Revenue Finance Corp.
+Board.
 South Main Street Historic District is one of the National Register-listed districts recognized (and protected) by the City of Memphis as a local historic district or Historic Overlay District.

 Mar.
 8, 1997

 History: The original boundary of South Main Street Historic District is increased by the addition of the 1914 Railway Express Agency building connected to the south end of Central Station, and by addition of the masonry freight tunnel connecting the two buildings.
 After World War II the railway freight handling business was slowly killed off by subsidized or otherwise cheaper competition from the U.S. Post Office and trucking companies.